-I’ve had quite a few clients ask me recently about the differences between having their online stores process payments onsite vs offsite, so I wanted to take a moment to explain how it all works so you can weigh out the pros and cons of each.
+I’ve had quite a few clients ask me recently about the differences between having their online stores process payments onsite vs offsite.
+I wanted to take a moment to explain how onsite checkout vs offsite checkout works so you can weigh out the pros and cons of each.

 There are two ways to accept credit card payment for your goods and services online: Onsite payment processing and Offsite payment processing.